genuinetools/img/README.md

 ## Contributing

 Please do!
 This is a new project and can use some love <3.
 Check out the [issues](https://github.com/jessfraz/img/issues).

+The local directories are mostly re-implementations of `buildkit` interfaces to be unprivileged.

 ## Acknowledgements